 If you are convinced that a student-run coffee cart would be perfect in your classroom, I suggest you check out this post on how to start a classroom coffee cart as well as this post on materials you’ll need to start your cart.
 Once you’ve gotten everything going, come back and comment below on what worked and what successes you’ve seen!

-If you are interested in starting a coffee cart and want a fantastic printable to help you get started complete with student roles, proposal letter to the principal, labels, visuals, and signage… plus more, then check out this post here or purchase it in the store.
+If you are interested in starting a coffee cart and want a fantastic printable to help you get started complete with student roles, a proposal letter to the principal, labels, visuals, and signage… plus more, then check out this post here or purchase it in the store.